 Add in the dried cranberries, white chocolate and nuts and knead until they are evenly distributed through the whole dough.

 Divide the dough into six pieces.
 On a lightly floured surface roll each piece into a sausage shape about 30 cm long.
-Place two of the rolls of dough on each of your pre-lined baking trays, well-spaced as they will spread and rise.
+Place two of the rolls of dough on each of your pre-lined baking trays, very well-spaced as they will spread and rise.
 Put in the oven and bake for 25 minutes until risen and firm to the touch but still very pale.
 They will get their golden colour on the second bake!

 Turn the oven down to 130 degrees Celsius (fan).